LemontechSA/common-go-logger/README.md

 The order is descending, so if you put the debug option, they will be displayed from the same level downwards, therefore info and warn will not be displayed.

+#### Version

+Version of the service.

 #### General

-If any or all of the options is left empty it will not appear in the log and the default value for `ConsoleLevel` is `info`.
+If any of the options is left empty it will not appear in the log and the default value for `ConsoleLevel` is `debug`.

 ## Usage examples